mjschaub/python-game-project/README.md

 ## Setup

 ### Windows
   This project contains the required python version install .msi and .exe for installing the pygame on windows.
 See the raw code for these files to download them and then run them.
+Once that is installed, download the code and double click the test.py executable to run the game.
 ### Linux
   If you pull this repo into a linux shell, you can run the game after the following commmands(need python 2.7 installed):